ds-kenwatanabe/raspberrypi_security_cam/README.md

 This project runs a Python file that captures a stream from a Raspberry Pi with a camera module and detects movement.
 The intention is to keep the code simple and light, in order to run in Raspberry Pis with lower processing capabilities.

+The code uses your Raspberry Pi IP address to run the stream.
+You will have to copy the IP to the main.py file.
+Also see the stream.sh file.

 ###  Main Files
 * main.py -> Python file with movement detection
 * stream.sh -> shell script to run stream in the Raspberry Pi